 Companies often hire independent contractors when they either need outside talent who have skilled expertise or their need is only temporary.
-Today’s workforce ecosystem is more diverse than ever before.
-Enterprises are building a more dynamic workforce with a mix of salaried employees and contract or freelance talent.
+Today’s workforce ecosystem is incredibly diverse.
+Enterprises are building dynamic workforces with a mix of salaried employees and contract or freelance talent.
 And the contingent worker side of this equation is quickly growing as companies embrace the skills, expertise, and flexibility of on-demand talent.

 Today, managers in all organizations know that it is not easy for for companies to find workers with the skills they need.
 Independent professionals are increasingly the answer to this problem.
 This group of highly-educated and credentialed talent can help to fill skill gaps in a company’s workforce, providing access to in-demand skills that are hard to find in a traditional talent pool.
 Independent professionals are experts in their respective fields, providing knowledgeable expertise on-demand.

 Today’s talent market is competitive and the price of employment is rising.
 Benefits packages that accompany traditional employment, whether they are lucrative or basic, can quickly become prohibitively expensive for companies looking to grow quickly.
 Outsourcing talent on a project basis is often more cost-effective and efficient than hiring a full-time employee who may become a burden to the company after a project is completed.
 Independent professionals offer skilled expertise for a set period of time.